Dividing fence disputes

 - specifying the kind of fence you propose building

 - outlining a proposal for the fence including an estimate of the cost, the neighbour’s contribution and the method of construction.
-As a matter of courtesy, two quotes should be supplied.
+As a matter of courtesy two written quotes should be supplied.
 This letter is called a notice to fence.